He Yan: Death

 He Yan retained control of most official appointments until 249, when the Sima family took control of the government in a coup d'état.
 After taking control of the government, the Sima family executed Cao Shuang and all members of his faction, including He Yan.

 According to the Chronicles of the Clans of Wei, Sima Yi assigned He Yan the task of presiding as a judge in the trial of Cao Shuang.
 He Yan, who wanted to be acquitted, judged Cao Shuang very harshly in order to gain Sima Yi's favour, but Sima Yi added He Yan's name to the list of criminals to be executed at the last moment.
+(Note: Sima Guang was skeptical of Sun Sheng's account as Sima Yi had just taken down Cao Shuang and his partisans; there was no reason to put He Yan in charge of the investigations.
+Even if there was such an order, there was no reason why He Yan would expect himself to be spared when he had been so closely associated with Cao Shuang before the coup.)

 At the time of He Yan's death, he had a five-year-old son whom Sima Yi dispatched soldiers to arrest.
 Before the soldiers arrived, He Yan's mother, Lady Yin, who was still alive, hid her grandson and threw herself at Sima Yi's mercy at the palace.
 She eventually convinced Sima Yi to pardon her grandson, and He Yan's son survived.